code-423n4/2022-09-artgobblers-findings/data/V_B-G.md

 It is reasonable to not allocate such a slot at all (and to not store there zero value) to reduce gas consumption and make the code more clear.

-### 2. Using preincrement instead of postcrement in a loops
+### 2. Using preincrement instead of postcrement in loops

 There are many places where the index in a loop is incremented by the postincrement `i++`.
 The more efficient way to increment the variable is an `++i` preincrement.
 Also, the incrementation of variables can be put in `unchecked` brackets.